Ghostfear1713/hobbyProject/README.md

-[US-2] As a user I want to get all phone numbers from a given person [US-3] As a user I want to get all persons with a given hobby [US-4] As a user I want to get the number of people with a given hobby [US-5] As a user I want to get a list all hobbies + a count of how many are interested in each hobby [US-6] As a user I want to get all persons living in a given city (i.e. 2800 Lyngby) [US-7] As a user I want to get a list of all postcodes and city names in Denmark [US-8] As a user I want to get all the information about a person (address, hobbies etc.) given a phone number
+[US-2] As a user I want to get all phone numbers from a given person [US-3] As a user I want to get all persons with a given hobby [US-4] As a user I want to get the number of people with a given hobby [US-6] As a user I want to get all persons living in a given city (i.e. 2800 Lyngby) [US-7] As a user I want to get a list of all postcodes and city names in Denmark [US-8] As a user I want to get all the information about a person (address, hobbies etc.) given a phone number